 Steph wondered if she could make pizza in her crockpot and after she gave it a try, she said: “Yup … I loved the way it worked in the crock.
 I didn’t vent the lid at all—it puffs up beautifully and completely satisfied my family’s cravings without needing to worry about gluten or tipping the delivery guy!”

-Crockpot Pizza Soup from A Year of Slow Cooking ~ gluten free, vegetarian (easy to make dairy free by omitting cheese topping or using dairy-free cheese)
+~ Slow Cooker Pizza Soup from A Year of Slow Cooking ~ gluten free (use gluten-free options and ensure all ingredients are gluten free), vegetarian (easy to make dairy free by omitting cheese topping or using dairy-free cheese)

 The next part of this series will be a variety of recipes for pizza topping combinations to use on either your favorite homemade or ready-made crusts.
-There will also have to be a Part 4 of this series as I’ve discovered many more wonderful gluten-free pizza crust recipes!
-And don’t forget to check out Gluten-Free Pizza Party!
+There will also have to be a fourth part of this series as I’ve discovered many more wonderful gluten-free pizza crust recipes!
+And don’t forget to check out the kickoff post: Gluten-Free Pizza Party!
 Part 1: Over 30 of the Best Gluten-Free Pizza Crust Recipes.

 Originally published January 30, 2014; updated April 22, 2023.